 Albino birds are rare, but identifying them is relatively easy.

 1) See the birds that associate with the albino bird.
 Since the bill, eyes, and legs color of the albino bird are pink and pale, these cannot be used as a reference.
 Instead, rely on the shape, size, behavior, and habitat use.
 If the albino bird looks and behaves like the others, it is likely an albino individual of that same species.

 2) If the albino bird is alone, use the same elements as above and think of a species that occur in the area that fit those elements.
 These clues should give you an idea of which species the albino bird is likely to be.

-Albinism in birds is rare, and few individuals live long enough to adult age.
-Albino birds show a pure white plumage, pink or reddish eyes, pale bill, and pale bare parts.
+Albinism in birds is rare, and few individuals live long enough to adulthood.
+Albino birds show pure white plumage, pink or reddish eyes, pale bills, and pale bare parts.
 Carotenoids and organic pigments from plants in the birds’ diets may enter some feathers, giving albino birds slight coloration.